 The Organ Scholars at Caius live in the central part of College for three years: the Junior Organ Scholar has rooms in St Michael’s Court with a phone and pedal piano, and the Senior Organ Scholar has rooms in Gonville Court with a phone and baby grand piano.
 In addition to the £450 scholarship, Organ Scholars receive a large reduction in room rent; organ lessons (with teachers such as William Whitehead, Stephen Farr, Anne Elise Smoot, and David Goode) are provided free by the College; and a financial subsidy is available for the purchase of organ music.
 Tutorial grants are available to those wishing to undertake organ courses both in the UK and abroad, and financial assistance is also given to those taking external qualifications (e.g. R.C.O. diplomas).

 Organ Scholarships at Gonville & Caius College were established at the end of the nineteenth century, following the arrival of Charles Wood as ‘Organist Scholar’ in 1889.
-Since then a large number of cathedral and church organists have learnt their trade at the College, including John Sanders (formerly at Gloucester Cathedral), Martin Neary (formerly at Winchester Cathedral and Westminster Abbey), and James Thomas (currently at St Edmundsbury Cathedral), and most have proceeded to pursue a musical career in one field or another.
+Since then a large number of cathedral and church organists have learnt their trade at the College, including John Sanders (formerly at Gloucester Cathedral), Martin Neary (formerly at Winchester Cathedral and Westminster Abbey), and James Thomas (formerly at St Edmundsbury Cathedral), and most have proceeded to pursue a musical career in one field or another.
 Amongst recent graduates, all have found professional work as musicians, in jobs such as working as a repetiteur, conducting an early–music group, school teaching, and freelance organ and continuo playing.